On-Scene Collision Investigation – Level II

-Course Description: This two-week course is designed to assist the patrol officer with improving their collision investigation abilities. the course introduces some of the mathematical principles used by collision investigators to include: minimum speed, critical curve speed, obtaining roadway coefficient of friction and slope, and finding curve radii and super-elevation.
-Other topics include: measuring and preparing scale diagrams using various methods, effective report writing and legal aspects related to collision investigation.
-There will be several outside, hands-on exercises dealing with measuring tire marks, obtaining the friction values of surfaces and estimating vehicle speeds.
+Course Description: This two-week course is designed to assist the patrol officer with improving their collision investigation abilities.
+The course introduces some of the mathematical principles used by collision investigators to include: minimum speed, critical curve speed, obtaining roadway coefficient of friction and slope, and finding curve radii and super-elevation.
+Other topics include: measuring and preparing scale diagrams using various methods, effective report writing, and legal aspects related to collision investigation.
+There will be several outside, hands-on exercises dealing with measuring tire marks, obtaining the friction values for surfaces and estimating vehicle speeds.

 - Students are required to bring a calculator with a square and square foot function.